Upsc Exam 2018 :

 - Up to 3 years if a candidate belongs to OBC category

-- Up to five years if a candidate had been domiciled in Jammu and Kashmir from January 1st, 1980 to December 31st, 1989.
+- There are Up to 5 years if an applicant had been domiciled in Jammu and Kashmir from January 1st, 1980 to December 31st, 1989.

 - Up to 3 years in case of Defence Services Personnel